 Let’s turn to Deuteronomy 8.
-We’ve been reading in Deuteronomy in our daily Bible reading, and I noticed some things Moses said in chapter 8 and 9 that I especially need to hear and I think that most American Christians especially need to hear.
+I noticed some things Moses said in chapter 8 and 9 that I especially need to hear and I think that most American Christians especially need to hear.

-The book of Deuteronomy is mainly 3 sermons, a song and a blessing that Moses delivered to the people of Israel camped on the east side of the Jordan River just before he died and they crossed over the Jordan to enter the land that God promised to give them.
-Deuteronomy is basically Moses’ farewell speeches to these people that he has lead out of Egypt and in the wilderness for the last 40 years.
+The book of Deuteronomy is mainly 3 sermons and a song and a blessing that Moses delivered to the people of Israel camped on the east side of the Jordan River, just before he died and they crossed over the Jordan to enter the land that God promised to give them.
+Deuteronomy is basically Moses’ farewell speeches to these people that he has lead out of Egypt and lead in the wilderness for the last 40 years.
 These speeches have the emotion and love and concern and seriousness of a father speaking to his children, knowing that it’s the last time in this life that he will ever be able to speak to them.
-The one main message that comes out clearly over and over again in Moses’ speeches and that he words in many different ways is that if they want it to go well with them and their children, if they want to be blessed and not cursed, they absolutely must trust, fear and love God with all their hearts and be careful to obey all His commands.
-Moses’ speeches are reaffirming and substantiating that truth and explaining what’s involved in loving and obeying God and how to make sure that they do that and that their children do that.
+The one main message that comes out clearly over and over again in Moses’ speeches and that he words in many different ways, is that if they want it to go well with them and their children, if they want to be blessed and not cursed, then they absolutely must trust, fear, and love God with all their hearts and be careful to obey all His commands.
+Moses’ speeches are reaffirming and substantiating that truth and explaining what’s involved in loving and obeying God and how to make sure that they do that and that their children do that as well.

 I Timothy 6:17, the apostle Paul wrote to Timothy, “Instruct those who are rich in this present world not to be conceited…” “Tell the rich people in your congregation, Timothy, that they must be very careful not to think that they are superior or more worthy or more important because they have wealth.”